LiliaFramework/Lilia/documentation/docs/compatibility.md

 * Adds commands for repairing, enabling, and disabling PAC3
 * Honors the `BlockPackURLoad` configuration to restrict loading outfits from URLs
 * Registers the "Staff Permissions - Can Use PAC3" privilege and the `P` flag for access control
+* Transfers PAC3 outfits to player ragdolls for consistent appearance
+* Integrates with Lilia's item system for automatic PAC part equipping
+* Includes player observation state handling for outfit management
+* Registers custom PAC3 events for weapon interactions

 **Technical Details**

 Exposes helper methods and network messages to synchronize PAC3 outfits, preventing missing or broken parts on clients.
+Includes comprehensive outfit management with ragdoll transfer, item-based equipping, and security restrictions for URL-based outfit loading.

 ---